rehierl/node-tree-outliner/3-7-0-design-8.md

 ### n1:s0, n5:s5

 1. Context dependent associations with regards to case 1.
-2. Inconsistent associations with regards to all types of sectioning nodes.
+2. Inconsistent associations with regards to the types of sectioning nodes.

 Note that HTML's current associations aren't that arbitrary after all: compare sectioning root with heading content.